The Level 5 Teaching Assistant apprenticeship is ideal for teaching assistants who have at least one year’s experience in the role.

 Dyslexia Action Training has co-developed this apprenticeship programme, which will be delivered by our sister company, ESF Apprenticeships, an Ofsted outstanding apprenticeship provider.
 It can be fully funded through the Growth and Skills Levy.

-Delegates have the option to choose from one of four specialist pathways including:
+Delegates have the option to choose from one of three specialist pathways including:

 It is also possible to gain HLTA status through this programme.